Updated • 4 min read

 Things To Do In July

-Water activities on the beach and on the reef are mostly unaffected in July as well unless there are thunderstorms that increase wind and make the sea travel dangerous.
-My best advice is to check with your tour guide the day before to see if the weather is suitable for activities.
+- Water Activities - reef and beach activities are mostly unaffected in July as well unless there are thunderstorms that increase wind and make the sea travel dangerous.

 Recommended Activities